 Last Sunday, I shared some photos from our family day out at Oktoberfest Brisbane.
-I’ve had so many people messaging me and stopping me in the school grounds to ask me what it was like for kids, so I thought I’d write a post about it.
+I’ve had so many people messaging me and stopping me in the school grounds to ask me what it was like for kids, so I thought I’d write an Oktoberfest Brisbane review.
 Even if you aren’t based in, or moving to, Brisbane, hopefully this post will give you an idea about what to expect from the other German festivals around Australia too.

 Disclosure: I do some freelance writing and blogger outreach work for Oktoberfest Brisbane so our entry to the festival and some of the food and drink we had at the festival was provided.
 This post also contains an affiliate link.